-Genentech, a leader in biomarker-based oncology therapies, presented new data from 19 approved and investigational medicine across 20 cancer types this year at the American Society of Clinical Oncology (ASCO) Annual Meeting, advancing its mission to bring innovative personalized therapies to patients from all backgrounds.
+Genentech, a leader in biomarker-based oncology therapies, presented new data from 19 approved and investigational medicine across 20 cancer types this year at the American Society of Clinical Oncology (ASCO) Annual Meeting, advancing its mission to bring innovative personalized cancer care to patients from all backgrounds.

 BioSpace caught up with Charles Fuchs, M.D., SVP, Global Head of Oncology & Hematology Product Development, Genentech during the meeting.

-BioSpace: Companies have talked about personalized treatments for cancer for years.
+BioSpace: Companies have talked about personalized cancer care for years.
 When will it become routine?

 Charles Fuchs: That transition is underway now, and I can confidently say the era of personalized cancer care is here.

 Cancer’s complexity has made progress slower than many hoped, but personalized therapy – as targeted drugs or immunotherapies – is already the norm for a large share of patients with breast cancer, melanoma, lung cancers and many blood cancers and lymphomas.
 New trial results and FDA approvals are happening at an unprecedented pace, and a growing majority are for personalized medicines.